Frankovg/MyWebPortfolio2.0/README.md

 - Fixed the auto scrolling when navigating between pages.
 - Added a hover to the project card links.
 - Fixed links: external links as normal anchor tags.
+- Categories are sorted by name.
+- Fixed YouTube external links.

 ### [1.1.0] - 28-11-2025